Background

 With these tried and tested best practices, you can craft eye-catching and persuasive invitations for your virtual events.

-Here are some tips for writing irresistible subject lines:
+Here are some tips for writing effective subject lines:

-• Use a preheader where you outline the main idea of the webinar
+• Outline the main idea of the webinar in the preview text

-If subject line creation isn’t your strongest suit, you can take advantage of subject line testers to give you tips and suggestions on how to improve yours.
+If subject line creation isn’t your strongest suit, you can use an AI writer to give you tips and suggestions.

-The best webinar invitations contain even the smallest details in their body, so make sure to create a detailed agenda for your upcoming events:
+The best webinar invitations contain even the smallest details in their body.
+To create a detailed agenda for your upcoming events, here’s what to clarify:

 • What the webinar is about: Highlight the topic of your event, as well as subtopics and FAQs.

-• When the webinar will take place: Include the date and time, but also remember to add the timezone, as this is essential for international attendees.
+• When the webinar will take place: Include the webinar date and time, and remember to add the timezone for international attendees if applicable.

 • How long will it take: Guests need to know how long the webinar will last to adjust their schedules.